 Marshall County Health Department Water Testing

-The Western Kentucky Regional Laboratory (WKRL) is a department of the Marshall County Health Department and is located in Hardin, KY.
+The Western Kentucky Regional Laboratory (WKRL) is a department of the Marshall County Health Department.
 WKRL is a public health environmental laboratory dealing primarily with milk and water analysis.
 WKRL is unique in that it is the only regional laboratory of its kind in the Commonwealth.

 It is estimated that approximately 20% of Marshall County residents receive their drinking water from private, domestic water wells.
 The water quality in private wells, and cisterns, is not regulated by the state of Kentucky or the US Environmental Protection Agency (EPA).
 Individuals using private wells for drinking water must take precautions to ensure the safety and maintenance of their drinking water sources.

 Water samples are analyzed for the presence of total coliform and E. coli bacterium.
 Coliforms are groups of organisms that are found in the intestines of warm-blooded animals and are used as an indicator organism because it is widely distributed in the environment and survives longer in water than most other bacteria.
 The presence of the coliform group in a water sample does not necessarily indicate fecal contamination; however, the presence of E. coli does indicate fecal pollution.
 If contamination is present, county environmentalists can recommend appropriate well disinfection techniques.
 The laboratory is also qualified to perform bacteriological testing on public water samples should the need arise.

 Under Kentucky law, all domestic water wells must be installed by a certified well driller.
 However, once the driller turns the well over to the owner, then the maintenance of the well is the owner’s responsibility.
 Many well owners do not realize the Kentucky Division of Water recommends routine well maintenance and disinfection to identify potential concerns with the well to help prolong the useful life of the well.
 Briefly, some of these recommendations include